|

 cash in on it.

-He adopted the name Balzac, an old aristocratic family's
+He adopted the name Balzac, an old aristocratic family

-name, a family to which he didn't have any connection whatsoever,
+name, and a family to which he didn't have any connection whatsoever,

-and he throw in the "de" in front of it, for good measure.
+and he threw in the "de" in front of it, for good measure.

-Polish, but chick was first married and afterwards still hesitant,
+Polish countess.
+But the dame was first married and afterwards still hesitant

-so it took the good guy 18 years until she finally agreed to marry
+to commit.
+It took the good man Balzac 18 years until she finally agreed to marry

-him.
 The big event took place in March 1850.
-But by then Balzac was
+Unfortunately, by then Balzac was

-output is witty, energetic, clever, and skilled.
-There might be
+output is witty, energetic, clever, and skilled with remarkable

 weaknesses in his style, but you will never find them because the